hhblaze/DBreeze/Documentation/LLM/DBreeze4LLM_003.md

 ## 9. Working with the Object Layer (Entity Framework Alternative)

-**Context for LLM:** Instead of manually maintaining separate DBreeze tables or manual composite keys for secondary indexes, DBreeze provides an "Object Layer".
+Instead of manually maintaining separate DBreeze tables or manual composite keys for secondary indexes, DBreeze provides an "Object Layer".
 This allows you to store an object *once* while automatically building and maintaining multiple search indexes (up to 255 per entity) within a single table.

 ### Prerequisites: Global Serializer
 To use the Object Layer, DBreeze must know how to serialize your objects to `byte[]`.
 This must be configured globally **once** before using the database.